The perfect Christmas Stollen filling!

 Making the Almond Paste

 Put the almonds and sugar in a grinding device or a mill (for instance an old coffee grinder) and grind the almonds to a very fine powder consistency.
-You can also buy ready made almond powder in some shops, this will save you the trouble of grinding but it may cost more.
+You can also buy ready made almond flour in some shops, this will save you the trouble of grinding but it may cost more.
 Now add the lemon zest and some water and first stir with a spoon, then get your hands in, until you have a smooth but very firm paste, not too wet and not too dry.

 So we recoomend to not use the paste immediately after making but to store it in the fridge for a week or so.
 It will only get better as the ingredients blend together.
 Before using it in your bread or pie, knead some beaten egg through the paste so it becomes even smoother and easier to work with.
 Add the egg in stages, until you reach the consistency you want.
 We add between 1/4 and 1/2 of a small egg for every 150 g of almond paste, depending on the dryness and firmness of the paste.
 Adding the egg at this later stage is for obvious reasons of freshness, because it would not be good to store the paste for weeks with the raw egg in it.
 You can also use just egg yolk and add some butter to the paste to make it even richer and smoother.